mcphisto-netizen/Personalized-mugs/README.md

 4. Print on a standard white ceramic mug

 This is perfect for birthdays, holidays, or just thoughtful personalized gifts.
 The designs are minimalist and work well on plain white mugs.

-Feel free to ask if you have any questions about the files or the printing process!